julien040/blog/src/content/articles/Apple_notes_as_cms.md

 ---
 title: "Apple Notes is my CMS"
-description: How to use the simplicity of Apple Notes as a CMS (Content Management System)for your blog.
+description: How to use the simplicity of Apple Notes as a CMS (Content Management System) for your blog.
 date: 11-08-2024
-modified: 11-08-2024
+modified: 04-09-2024
 image: "/images/header/apple-notes.png"
 project_url: https://til.julienc.me
 ---